gabekanegae/advent-of-code/README.md

 :---:|:---:|:---:
 ![](images/2019.png) | ![](images/2020.png) | ![](images/2021.png)

-For the 2019 and 2020 events, I also wrote some blog posts right after it ended, highlighting a few of my favorite days.
+I also wrote some blog posts about the [2019](https://www.gabekanegae.com/advent-of-code-2019-in-review/) and [2020](https://www.gabekanegae.com/advent-of-code-2020-in-review/) events right after they ended, highlighting a few of my favorite days.
 The source code for the graph shown in the 2020's post is in [2020/time-plots](2020/time-plots).

 ## Inputs and Outputs